Skip to content

 }

-public function handle(array $arguments, ToolContext $context): ToolResult
+public function handle(array $params, ToolContext $context): ToolResult

 {